Last Visited: 09/04/2011

 If you’re a bit out of shape, the name 1000 Steps probably scares the bejesus out of you (and rightly so).
 Though there aren’t actually 1000 of them (I think it’s actually somewhere around 770), the reality is pretty much as terrifying as it sounds.
 This is the hike that reminds me every single time I visit, just how desperately my body needs me to start exercising more often.

 This is probably the most popular spot in the Dandenong Ranges, and that’s not just because hiking up the steps is such a good workout.
-The 1000 Steps actually follow a creek up through a lush gully, thick with Tree Ferns and Manna Gum.
+The steps actually follow a creek up through a lush gully, thick with Tree Ferns and Manna Gum.
 Occasionally Lyrebirds can even be seen foraging in the undergrowth beside the track, not in the slightest bit disturbed by the hordes of panting people trudging their way up and down.
 The steps are just as perfect a spot to visit with the kids for a weekend family outing, as they are for someone in training for the real Kokoda Trail.

-You’ll notice that not many people take any notice of these plaques, but I guess that’s because most people visit the 1000 Steps on a regular basis.
+You’ll notice that not many people take any notice of these plaques, but I guess that’s because most people visit the steps on a regular basis.
 Though I’ve visited many times, I still occasionally use the plaques as a good excuse to stop for a breather when I feel like I’m about to pass out.

 If you’re looking to visit when the crowds are minimal, try for rainy days.
 However, the steps can even be slippery on dry days so make sure you’re equipped with good shoes and watch your step.
 On the average Saturday or Sunday the hardcore fitness fanatics will be out in force from the first daylight hours, but numbers dwindle as the day goes on.
-Mid to late afternoon is probably the best time to visit if you want to be able to go at your own pace, without having to stop to let people pass or wait for others to let you pass them.
+Mid to late afternoon is probably the best time to visit if you want to go at your own pace, without having to stop to let people pass or wait for others to let you pass them.

-There are other nice walks nearby, so if you'd prefer to reduce the chances of seeing other people on your walk altogether, then you should probably go elsewhere.
+There are other nice walks nearby, so if you'd prefer to cut the chances of seeing other people on your walk altogether, then you should probably go elsewhere.
 If you're looking to really get the heart pumping and the sweat pouring, I couldn’t think of any nicer place to do so.

-The 1000 Steps / Kokoda Memorial Trail gets a $1 million upgradeKeith has commented below to let us know about a $1 million upgrade planned for the Kokoda Memorial Trail.
+The 1000 Steps and Kokoda Memorial Trail gets a $1 million upgradeKeith has commented below to let us know about a $1 million upgrade planned for the Kokoda Memorial Trail.
 A shrine and shelter is planned to enable the hosting of celebrations such as ANZAC Day and Australia Day, but the upgrade will also include a second set of steps on Lyrebird Track to ease the pressure on the existing steps.
-Joggers will be encouraged to use the new steps rather than the existing ones, to make them more accessible to tourists and visitors wanting to pay their respects to the diggers.
+Joggers will be encouraged to use the new steps and not the existing ones, to make them more accessible to tourists and visitors wanting to pay their respects to the diggers.
 The works are planned for completion by August 2012, in time for the 70th anniversary of Kokoda.

 - One Tree Hill (add 800m / 12 min return): Continue north beyond the top of the steps to One Tree Hill Picnic Ground (the summit of One Tree Hill).
 This increases your total ascent to 315m.
 You also have the advantage of toilets and a drinking tap at the top.